Disclaimer

 "People people, what makes you think what happened here was mild?
 For all we know, something really painful and slow happened to them all," Danny said.

-"She's right, we should expect the worse case scenario.
+"She's right, we should expect the worst case scenario.
 That way, we'll not be as shocked if something happens," Tom said.

-"Exactly, it could of been the psycho from the Texas Chain-saw Massacre for all we know," Danny said.
+"Exactly, it could have been the psycho from the Texas Chain-saw Massacre for all we know," Danny said.
 Everyone turned to look at her.
 "Or not," she said quietly.

 B'Elanna came onto the bridge, she went over to the Engineering station.
 "I have an idea, Captain.
 We need to re-route more power to the engines to get us to pull away, and also a push from a deflector beam," she said.